adrien-dimitri/spam-detector/README.md

 SMS spam detector
 =====

-SMS spam detector using Python from scratch
+SMS spam detector using Python from scratch using a Naive Bayes classifier.

 ## Table of Contents
 * [General info](#general-info)